 Delivered in June 2023, DP0.3 is the last in the DP0 series of Data Previews based on simulated LSST-like data.
-DP0.3 supports the Solar System Science Collaboration by hosting their simulated 1-year and 10-year Prompt Products Database (PPDB) catalog to enable moving object analysis development in the RSP at the US DAC.
-DP0.3 was based on an entirely independent
+DP0.3 supports the Solar System Science Collaboration by hosting their simu-

 Table 2: ComCam target fields and pointing centers that are to be included in the DP1 dataset.
 ICRS coordinates are shared in units of decimal degrees.